 Our dream day would be just hanging out on some epic free BLM (Bureau of Land Management) land out in nature and work all day from the van.
 However, sometimes these spots don’t have service, we’re in an area without any free land, or we need to do chores, so we have to work in a town.

-If that’s the case, we typically will find a nice spacious park to work at, since we can also workout there and walk Kona.
+If that’s the case, we typically will either go to a library (which we LOVE because they are free and usually have good wifi), Whole Foods (also solid wifi), coffee shops, or find a nice spacious park to work at, since we can also workout there and walk Kona.
 But we have also spent a lot of time working in parking lots.
-We’re a bit of a broken record by now, but pre-COVID, we’d work in libraries a lot, since they are free, as well as Whole Foods and coffee shops.

 We never plan to, as we know where we can and cannot sleep and never want to break rules, but since we assume other van lifers have broken the rules in the past, we can sometimes be assumed to do the same.
 We now sometimes try to hop around during the day so we aren’t in one place for too long and bring attention or look suspicious.